-In recognition of the increasing importance of comparative and international dimensions of higher education, the University has signed Memorandums of Understanding (MoUs) with nearly 32 foreign Universities located in the United States of America, Canada, United Kingdom, Germany, Switzerland, Australia, Israel, The Netherlands, Singapore, Brunei and Spain.
+In recognition of the increasing importance of comparative and international dimensions of higher education, the University has signed Memorandums of Understanding (MoUs) with more than 30 foreign Universities located in the United States of America, Canada, United Kingdom, Germany, Switzerland, Australia, Israel, The Netherlands, Singapore, Brunei and Spain.
 These MoUs provide for the exchange of faculty members and students as well as the pursuit of collaborative research projects.
-In the preceding academic year, MoUs were signed with the Tel Aviv University (Israel), University Islam Sultan Sharif Ali (Brunei) and the Barcelona University (Spain).
 These partnerships enable our students to develop a rich understanding of cultures from other parts of the world and consequently enhance the quality of discussions and scholarship at NALSAR.
 Approximately 20-25 students get the opportunity to study at foreign universities in every academic year.